-Crow's feet deepen around the weather-beaten eyes of the women whose children I once taught, as they smile and welcome me home.
+Crow's feet deepen around the weather-beaten eyes of the women whose children I once taught, as they smile and gently ululate to welcome me home.

-Kamponde, a mud-hut village of 2,500 people, is much like any other village in central Zaire.
+Kamponde, a sleepy, mud-hut village of 2,500 people, is much like any other village in central Zaire.
 But to me, it is like no place on earth.

-Kamponde is where bamboo-clacking breezes and salmon-pink sunsets are savored with calabashes of palm wine, as women with babies strapped to their backs return from the manioc fields to light the fires.
+Kamponde is where bamboo-clacking breezes and salmon-pink sunsets are savored with calabashes of palm wine, as women with babies strapped to their backs return from the manioc fields to light the supper fires.